-Approve Palo Alto Networks, Inc. 2021 Equity Incentive Plan
+Approve Amendment to Palo Alto Networks, Inc. 2021 Equity Incentive Plan

-The Board of Directors recommends a vote "FOR" the approval of our 2021 Equity Incentive Plan.
+The Board of Directors recommends a vote "FOR" the approval of an amendment to our 2021 Equity Incentive Plan to increase plan shares reserved for issuance.

-We are asking stockholders to approve a new equity incentive plan.
+We are asking stockholders to approve an amendment to our equity incentive plan to increase plan shares reserved for issuance.
 The ability to grant equity awards is crucial to recruiting and retaining the best personnel.
-If stockholders do not approve the 2021 Equity Incentive Plan at our Annual Meeting, we may be unable to continue our equity incentive program after our 2012 Equity incentive Plan expires in June 2022, which could prevent us from successfully attracting and retaining the highly skilled talent we need.
+If stockholders do not approve the amendment to 2021 Equity Incentive Plan at our Annual Meeting, we may be unable to continue to grant equity awards as needed, which could prevent us from successfully attracting and retaining the highly skilled talent we need.